gocom/git-draft/man/man1/git-draft.1.md

 on their commit message.

 *source-branch*
 : Branch where the search commits are cherry-picked from.
+Not used if `-r` or `--revert` option is used.

 *keyword*
 : Keyword to search for.
 The keyword is searched from the commit message.